General Assembly and Church of the First Born: History

 All of the baptisms originated and trace to John N. Burton, Elias Brewer, and David T. McDonald.
-McDonald was baptized by John N. Burton, and ordained to preach the gospel in Otoe County, Nebraska, about 1870.
-He claimed the divine gifts of healing, being reported as having even raised the dead.
-He left Nebraska for Texas in the spring of 1873, but by the end of the year was living and preaching around Chanute, Kansas.

 John N. Burton's name appears in the Latter-Day Saint "Zion's Reveille" Newspaper in November 1846.
 Among the list of Mormon leaders, Burton is designated as a "seventies", meaning a preacher/travelling minister/missionary.
-Burton was removed as a member of the Latter Day Saints Church due to apostasy.
-John Burton petitioned to be member of the Union Grove Branch of the LDS church in 1860, but he was denied by a board due to "impure motives."
+Burton was removed as a member of the Latter-Day Saints Church due to apostasy.
+John Burton petitioned to be a member of the Union Grove Branch of the LDS church in 1860, but he was denied by a board due to "impure motives."
 This is presumably when he began his work with what would eventually become The General Assembly and Church of the Firstborn.